-1. Duty of the user after termination of the license agreement

-When a contract is terminated, each party has a duty to restore the counterparty to their respective state which existed before the contract was formed (hereinafter called the "Restoration Duty") under Article 545 of the Civil Code.
+1. Duty of the user after termination of the license agreement counterparty to their respective state which existed before the contract was formed (hereinafter called the "Restoration Duty") under Article 545 of the Civil Code.
 The Restoration Duty is essentially a duty to avoid any one party becoming unjustly enriched at the expense of the counterparty.
 However, the scope of the Restoration Duty is larger than that of unjust enrichment.
 In principle, Restoration Duty specifically means the return of any tangible object already delivered by a Vendor who has terminated the contract.
 If what has already been delivered cannot be returned in its original form due to its nature, then the objective monetary value of the object must be presented in its place.